anirudh-muthuswamy/baseballcv_fine_tune/README.md

 First, prepare the dataset for training.
 The `setup_data.py` script will generate the `baseball_data.yaml` file and filter the labels.

+There is a **class_weights** argument for the yaml file which can be used to set the class weights of each class, providing more priority for a particular class.

 ```bash
 python setup_data.py
 ```